-SHAKA: If a driver stops to let you pull in front; if someone shows you an unexpected kindness; if a local flashes YOU the shaka….smile and give it back.
+SHAKA: If a local gives you the shaka…smile and give it back (or at least wave in acknowledgment).
+The shaka is a friendly gesture.
 It’s our way of saying “Eh, thanks.
 And hang loose.”
 Kind of the local version of “live long and prosper.”
-You’ll occasionally see President Obama, a local homegrown Hawaii boy, flash the shaka sign on television when he’s greeting people from Hawaii.
+President Obama, a local homegrown Hawaii boy, often flashed the shaka sign on television when greeting people from Hawaii.
 It’s like the secret Hawaii handshake.
 In case you haven’t seen a shaka, look carefully at this photo.
 Most often, the back of the hand is faced towards the recipient (like the photo), but either way is acceptable.
 And be careful!
 The shaka sign is just a raised thumb and little finger–no fingers in between.
 That can convey a whole ’nother meaning!
 DON’T add any other fingers to the shaka sign!

 HAWAIIAN TIME: “Hawaiian time” is not a time zone, but a way of life.
 You will hear locals refer to things being done on “Hawaiian time” or “Maui time.”
 It means things tend to move more slowly in the islands, and although a timeframe might be set for an activity, things don’t always run exactly on time.
 So be patient with this laid-back island approach to time, stop looking at your watch, and just “hang loose”….things happen in their own time on Maui.
 DO relax and go with the easygoing flow of Hawaiian time.